 When a personality begins to search for their “true purpose” in life, typically around 35-45, this is the calling of the life task (see the seven internal monads).
 Quite often, the pull to realise and begin the life task puts the personality through a crisis.

 In every lifetime we undergo a sequence of seven major transition points, or “monads”.
-Each one involves a significant shift in the soul/personality’s sense of self that is largely unavoidable:
+Each one involves a significant transformation in the self that is largely unavoidable:

-- Birth – from spiritual to physical form
+- Birth – from spiritual existence to physical embodiment

-- Self-awareness (age 2-3) – from physical to social identity
+- Self-awareness (age 2 approx) – from physical interactions to social interactions

-- Coming of age (15-20) – from socially-given identity to self-defined identity
+- Coming of age (approx 15-20) – from socially-defined identity to self-defined persona

-- Decline (terminal process) – from living to dying
+- Decline (terminal process) – from continuity of life to approach of death

-- Death – from physical to spiritual form
+- Death – from physical existence to non-physical consciousness

 (Note – the ages shown are just approximations.)